A new mixed finite-element method for $H^2$ elliptic problems: Numerical experiments

+In $2D$, we consider experiments on the unit square using uniform ``right'' triangular meshes (Figure \ref{erd}, left) and on the L-shaped domain with vertices $(0,0),\ (0,1),\ (\frac{1}{2}, 1),\ (\frac{1}{2},\ \frac{1}{2}),\ (1,\frac{1}{2}),\ \text{and}\ (1,0)$ using uniform ``crossed'' triangular meshes (Figure \ref{erd}, right).
 The discretizations proposed here have larger numbers of degrees of freedom and nonzeros in their matrices than are typically encountered with Lagrange elements for second-order problems.
 We therefore record the matrix dimensions, $N$, and number of nonzeros, nnz, in Table \ref{tabl} for the discretizations on the unit square, for several levels of refinement, $h$, and orders of the discretization, $k$.
-In all figures, we use blue, red, and green lines to present results for $k=0,1,2$, respectively, with filled discs denoting the measured $(u,v)$ error in the $L^2\times H(\text{div})$ norm, and squares denoting the error in $\alpha$ measured in the $H(\text{div})$ norm.
+In all figures, we use blue, red, and green lines to present results for $k=0,1,2$, respectively.

-We present two-dimensional numerical experiments in two parts.
-First, in Subsection \eqref{c_1>0}, we investigate the finite-element convergence and provide a comparison between direct solvers and the multigrid-preconditioned FGMRES algorithm for $H^2$ elliptic problems with $c_0 \ge 0$ and $c_1 > 0$.
-Then, in Subsection \eqref{Bih}, we focus on the classical biharmonic problem, i.e., $c_0=c_1=0$, where we investigate discretization errors in one case that requires the use of the Nitsche penalty method and a second case that does not.
-Finally, we present multigrid-preconditioned FGMRES iteration counts for the biharmonic problem with clamped boundary conditions, which is challenging due to the inclusion of the Nitsche boundary terms.
+\revisenew{ We present two-dimensional numerical experiments in three parts.
+First, in Subsection~\ref{smooth}, we investigate the convergence of our finite-element methods for sufficiently smooth exact solutions (as covered by our analysis), including the classical biharmonic problem with the clamped boundary conditions (requiring the use of the Nitsche penalty method).
+Then, in Subsection~\ref{nonsmooth}, we consider the case of exact solutions, $u_{ex}\notin H^4(\Omega)$, where convergence rates require further analysis.
+We demonstrate that, in certain cases, our method does not converge to the exact solution of the biharmonic equation if that solution does not lie in $H^4(\Omega)$ (i.e.~in some cases it is not merely a matter of degraded convergence rates).
+Finally, in Subsection~\ref{Solver}, we provide a comparison between direct solvers and the multigrid-preconditioned FGMRES algorithm for $H^2$ elliptic problems with $c_0 \ge 0$ and $c_1 > 0$, as well as multigrid-preconditioned FGMRES iteration counts for the biharmonic problem with clamped boundary conditions, which is challenging due to the inclusion of the Nitsche boundary terms.}